firebase/genkit/docs/tool-calling.md

 );

 const generateOptions: GenerateOptions = {
-  prompt: "What's the weather like in Baltimore?",
+  prompt: 'What's the weather like in Baltimore?',
   tools: [getWeather],
   returnToolRequests: true,
 };